Interview with Dyon van Vreumingen: First PhD Graduate Funded by QDNL’s Startimpuls

 Now that you have completed your PhD, what’s next for you?

-For now, I want to transition away from quantum computing and move into renewable energy.
+I want to transition away from quantum computing and move into renewable energy.
 I'm particularly interested in renewable energy markets and investments, and I’d like to contribute to this area by applying the skills I developed during my PhD.
-I believe quantum computing is still too early in its development to have a big impact in this field, but I’m curious to see how things evolve in the coming years.
+I believe quantum computing is still too early to have a big impact in this field, but I’m curious to see how things evolve in the coming years.

 What advice would you give to future PhD students working in quantum research?

-I think it’s crucial to have a vision for your research direction—both in terms of interest and feasibility.
+Having a vision for your research direction is crucial, both in terms of interest and feasibility.
 At the start of my PhD, I chose a niche topic simply because it seemed fun, but I quickly realized that working in an underexplored area meant there was little existing literature to build upon, making it a more difficult project.
 Also, seeking collaboration can enhance your research output and make the journey more enjoyable.

 I’d like to express my gratitude to my supervisors, colleagues at QuSoft, and everyone who supported me throughout my PhD.
 It has been an incredible experience, and I look forward to seeing how the quantum field continues to evolve in the coming years.
 Thank you for this opportunity to share my journey!